 Editor’s Note: It is FFS How does the UDM regenerate the new symmetric keys for Pseudonyms.
 Both, the long-term subscriber key and the SUPI are always remaining inside UDM and UE/USIM.
 The UDM is generating symmetric keys by running key-derivation function.
 (Descriptive text edited under NOTE 5)

 Editor’s Note: Resynchronization of desynchronized RANDs is FFS.
 A bookkeeping will be handled/maintained for the RAND values/list.
-The algorithm for selecting a RAND value could be either the initiating entity is rotating, or the receiving side is remaining at the next unused RAND value, while the initiating entity is rotating.
+The algorithm for selecting a RAND value could be either the initiating entity is rotating, or the receiving side remains at the next unused RAND value, while the initiating entity is rotating.
+Most probably, the desynchronisation issue might not happen because the deletion of the RAND SUCI happens only after success authentication.
+Otherwise, it is not deleted.
 (Descriptive text edited under NOTE 6)

 Editor’s Note: Impact on fulfilling LI requirements is FFS.
 There is no specific impact due introduction of the symmetric SUCI concealment.